 Technology, students have opportunities to use technological problem-solving skills to design and construct objects.
-For example, in unit 1, lesson 7, students design and construct models of an animal's environment to show how the animal meets its basic needs.
+For example, in unit 1, lesson 8, students design and construct models of a bird's nest using natural materials, with a focus on creating a nest that is both strong and comfortable.